Lázně Bohdaneč: Economy

 The spa is the main employer based in the town.
 It is focused on the treatment of musculoskeletal disorders.

 Transport

 There are no railways or major roads passing through the municipality.

 Sport

 The town was home of a football club AFK Atlantic Lázně Bohdaneč, which played the Czech First League in the 1997–98 season.
 After this season the club was relegated and due to financial problems it was merged with FK Slovan Pardubice in 2000.
-There is a local football club SK Lázně Bohdaneč, which plays in lower amateur tiers.
+Today the town is home to the club SK Lázně Bohdaneč, which plays in lower amateur tiers.